With tupping and lambing being big milestones in our calendar, we thought it a good opportunity to document the average year on a sheep farm.

 Let’s start with the new calendar year in January.
 With ewes due to be lambing in early spring (February – April), it is important to be keeping a watchful eye on condition of sheep to ensure they are maintaining a healthy weight.
 Too fat or thin can cause issues with lambing further down the line.
 This monitoring continues into February where each group of ewes will be provided with optimal levels of nutrients and minerals for the next few weeks ahead.

 With the peak lambing season running from March – April, it’s certainly a very busy time on the farm!
 Farmers will assess their flock day and night, as ewes can often require assistance during lambing.
 Careful coordination and rotation of the flock ensures that ewes and their lambs are out in the field as quickly as possible to ensure lambs are given the best chance to build strong immunity and thrive.
-Talk to a member of our team about our lambing checklist – see our 2019 version here.
+Talk to a member of our team about our lambing checklist – see our 2025 lambing checklist here.

 Lambs will initially solely live on milk in their first few weeks out in the field, before moving to a combination of milk and grass.
 It Is important at this stage that ewes continue to receive nutrients and supplements to support milk production for the lambs, who can gain about 300g weight per day!